baked-dev/cluster-electron/README.md

 # cluster-electron

-alright quick readme since ive added a lot of stuff
+this project was made since i wanted to use multiple cpu cores to do work from an electron app.
+I have since adopted TypeScript and this that the language would add a lot of value to this.

 ## main file and electron process
 the main file should look something like this: